kushagrx/kushagrx/README.md

-# 🦇 Whats good nerds I'm Kushagra, an aspiring MERN stack dev with proficiency in AWS Cloud and Docker
+# 🦇 Hey there I'm Kushagra, an aspiring MERN stack dev with proficiency in AWS Cloud and Docker
 🔭 Currently working as a Backend Dev intern<br>🤝 I’m looking to collaborate on exciting projects<br>🌱 I’m currently learning Node and Express JS<br>